 How To Wear High-Tops With Activewear

-It’s easy to forget that high-tops were originally designed as a basketball shoe.
+It’s easy to forget that high-tops were originally designed as basketball shoes.
 Today, they make for the perfect accompaniment for a more contemporary take on sportswear – particularly when worn as part of an athleisure ensemble.

 Ideal for relaxed weekend strolls (but certainly not for any heavy-duty exercise), high-tops look sensational paired with a slim pair of tracksuit pants, black tee, and quilted gilet.
 Opt for either a chunky retro pair of kicks (think Nike Airforce Ones) or a more classic canvas style to complete the look.